winstonDeGreef/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 t= \frac{2L/c}{\sqrt{1-\frac{V^2}{c^2}}} = \gamma \frac{2L}{c}> \frac{2L}{c}
 $$

 We see directly that the time the stationary observer $S$ records is larger than the moving observer $S'$ itself which is just $2L/c$ (the time in his rest frame)!
-The time interval gets longer/dilated by the $\gamma$-factor.
+The time interval gets longer/dilated by the $\,\!\gamma$-factor.

 $$
 \Delta T = \gamma \Delta T_0